thachmpham/thachmpham.github.io/md/lab/alpine_1n.md

 :::::::::::::: {.columns}
 ::: {.column}

-- Create a docker container with qemu.
+- Create a docker container with QEMU installed.
-- Create a qemu VM in the container.
+- Create a QEMU VM in the container.
 - Connect container and VM through a bridge.
 - Configure static IP.
 - Allow SSH from container to VM.